Shantharaju2k/Document-Genie-AI-Chatbot/README.md

 4. Upload documents and ask questions using the chat interface or voice input.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, feel free to create a pull request.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.